zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ---
 layout: post
-title:  "MINA-SSHD Understanding"
+title:  "MINA-SSHD source code Understanding"
 date: 2017-06-5 15:10:00 +0000
 categories: Source Code
 ---

 ### MINA-SSHD ####

 We were working for a new project to provide an ssh server demon receiving custom request.
-There are a good example [website](http://javajdk.net/tutorial/apache-mina-sshd-sshserver-example/) for us to start.
-But in order to understand better, I have to go thought the source code of MINA-SSHD and understand how it works.
-Following part is based on sshd 0.14 which is a very old one but is enough for us.
+There is a good example [website](http://javajdk.net/tutorial/apache-mina-sshd-sshserver-example/) for us to start.
+But in order to understand how it worked, I had to go thought the source code of MINA-SSHD.
+Following part is based on sshd 0.14 which is a very old one but enough for us.

 ### MINA-Architucture ###

-Apache MINA-SSDH bases on MINA which is a network application framework which helps users develop high performance and high scalability network applications easily.
+Apache MINA-SSHD bases on MINA, a network application framework which helps users develop high performance and high scalability network applications easily.
 It provides an abstract event-driven asynchronous API over various transports such as TCP/IP and UDP/IP via Java NIO.

 Before understanding how SSHD works we should understand how MINA-SSHD do.
 MINI framework provides the interface of IoHandler for user to customized there own business logic.
 There are a lot of [example](http://developer.51cto.com/art/201103/248125_all.htm) on this topic on how to create a new protocol based on MINA.
 Following picture show the work flow.